RichardHightower/jai/README.md

 ### Next steps

-1. Add support for completions
+1. Add support for completions DONE
-2. Add support for edits
+2. Add support for edits DONE
-3. Add support for updates
+3. Add support for updates DONE
+7. Add support for audio to text DONE
+8. Add support for images
 4. Add support for file uploads
-5. Add support for tunings
+5. Add support for fine tunings
-6. Add support for text to audio
-7. Add support for audio to text
 8. Create some examples with chat streaming
 9. Create some examples with chat functions and function callbacks